Romit23/privacy-preserving-prompt-analysis/README.md

 # Backend configuration
 MONGO_URI=mongodb://admin:password@mongo:27017
 PRIVACY_BUDGET=10.0(Configurable)
-# You can add epsilon and delta(sensitivity) parameters here as well.For now they are hardcoded in backend.
+# You can add epsilon and sensitivity parameters here as well.For now they are hardcoded in backend.
 # Frontend configuration
 BACKEND_URL=http://localhost:8000
 ```